10,000 Food Gardens to Cultivate the Future

 Thanks to the gardens project, Slow Food’s African network has been strengthened, new communities have been started, many endangered local foods have been identified and new Presidia have been launched.

 We’ve come a long way.
 Just think back to before 2004, when the first Terra Madre was held.
 Slow Food had only a minimal presence in Africa, with just two convivia in South Africa and three Presidia, in Morocco and Madagascar.
-Today, after five Terra Madre global gatherings and the first thousand gardens in Africa, Slow Food in Africa comprises 354 food communities in 38 countries, 100 convivia, 30 Presidia and 84 Ark of Taste products.
+Slow Food in Africa today, after five Terra Madre global gatherings and the first thousand gardens in Africa, comprises 354 food communities in 38 countries, 100 convivia, 30 Presidia and 84 Ark of Taste products.
 This context means we can set ourselves an ambitious new challenge: 10,000 food gardens in Africa!

 Behind this extra zero lies a political proposal.
 This five-digit number represents Slow Food’s entire strategy in Africa, which involves promoting local food consumption and food education in schools, protecting biodiversity (Ark of Taste and Presidia), adding value to African gastronomy and raising awareness about crucial issues like GMOs, land grabbing and sustainable fishing.